-A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
-After consent is received, it MAY be subsequently registered through the User-Granted Exceptions API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain and record out of band consent to disregard a Do Not Track preference using a different technology.
-If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.
+A party MAY engage in practices otherwise proscribed by this recommendation when the user has given explicit and informed consent.
+After consent is received, it might be subsequently registered through the User-Granted Exceptions API defined in the companion [[!TRACKING-DNT]] document or recorded out of band using a different technology.
+A party MUST indicate when it is relying on out of band consent to override a Do Not Track preference, as described in the companion [[!TRACKING-DNT]] document.